 Deacon Eunice Attwood will act as church Safeguarding Officer (Adults and Children).
-The Inclusive Gathering Launch Team and supports her in her role, which is to:
+Serves on the IGB Core Leadership which supports her role, which is to:

 - support and advise the pastor, Leadership Community and other volunteers in fulfilling their roles